 Such are the superstitious notions of the great masses of southern slaves.
 It is given to them by tradition, and can never be erased, while the doors of education are bolted and barred against them.

 [It seems that in presenting these anecdotes, Bibb wishes to poke fun at his own clumsy inability to master his youthful emotions.
-The powder and root that prevented flogging worked until young Bibb decided to push things by "talking saucy;" the red pepper sprinkling powder in the bedroom was overdone to the extent that it made the targets cough and sneeze and so he discontinued its use before it had an effect; the frog bone scratch was so violently accomplished that Bibb hurt the target and angered her; and the hair needed for the shoe spell was collected just as violently and to just as bad effect.
+The powder and root that prevented flogging worked until young Bibb decided to push things by "talking saucy;" the red pepper sprinkling powder in the bedroom was overdone to the extent that it made the targets cough and sneeze and so he discontinued its use before it had an effect; the frog bone scratch was so violently accomplished, in the form of "a tremendous rasp across the neck," that Bibb hurt the target and angered her; and the hair needed for the shoe spell was collected just as violently and to just as bad effect.
 The telling of these mishaps is comical, and that, no doubt, is the effect Bibb wanted to convey in recounting how he had left behind not only his shackles but also his "superstitions."]

 This material is reprinted from

 Funding from the National Endowment for the Humanities

 Text scanned (OCR) by Katherine Anderson, Fiona Mills, and Kevin O'Kelly

 Images scanned by Fiona Mills and Katherine Anderson